Learning from Viral Information: Concluding Discussion

-We have focused on social media platforms, but conclude by mentioning two other applications of our analysis.
-First, our model could also be interpreted as describing offline information-sharing dynamics.
+\textbf{Beyond Social Media.} We view social-media platforms as the main application of our model, but briefly mention two other potential applications.
+First, our model could also be interpreted as describing communication norms in offline information sharing.
 The parameter $\lambda$ would then measure how frequently people communicate their personal experiences or private information relative to passing along others' experiences or information.
-Second, related models have been used to describe product adoption dynamics when consumers use simple heuristics \citep{smallwood1979product}.
+Second, related models have been used to describe product-adoption dynamics when consumers use simple heuristics \citep{smallwood1979product}.
 Our techniques suggest a path toward introducing equilibrium behavior into such models.